Axiomatizations of Team Logics: Preliminaries

-We defined classical logics to have the \emph{flatness} property, \ie, a formula is satisfied by a team $T$ in team semantics exactly when all of $T$'s members satisfy it in classical semantics.
-The \emph{team semantics} of the respective logics are the semantics defined earlier in this section, \ie, with valuations generalized to teams of assignments resp. worlds.
-The flatness property itself has an important consequence regarding axiomatizability.
+We defined classical logics to have the \emph{flatness} property, \ie, a classical formula is satisfied by a team $T$ under team semantics exactly when all of $T$'s members satisfy it in classical semantics.
+In the following, we emphasize this by referring to flat logics as $\calF$.